 Leave it to Jenny Hval to turn an off-the-cuff, stop-gap EP into an existential meditation on art, technology, and the nature of listening.
 In the wake of her acclaimed 2016 album, Blood Bitch, the Norwegian avant-gardist was encouraged to make an EP to break up the lull between album cycles.

-“I wrote ‘Spells,’ and then I did other stuff, and then I realised that, ‘Oh this is all the same song,’” Hval explains by phone during a recent stop at Moogfest.
+“I wrote ‘Spells,’ and then I did other stuff, and then I realized that, ‘Oh this is all the same song,’” Hval explains by phone during a recent stop at Moogfest.

 The result is The Long Sleep, a four-track EP that recycles, remixes, and otherwise meditates on the elements of a single song that Hval couldn’t get away from, together amounting to a shapeshifting melody, and the shapeshifting idea of what a song is.